department-of-veterans-affairs/vets-website/content/pages/education/apply-for-education-benefits.md

 ##### Decision

-- We usually review claims within 30 days.
+- We usually process claims within 30 days.
 - You'll get a COE in the mail if your application was approved.
 Bring this to the VA certifying official at your school.

 </div>